snehapatil1/snehapatil1/README.md

 <p align="center"> <img src="working.png" width="794" height="529" /> </p>

-- I am a Fullstack Software Engineer from Pune.
+- I am a Lead Fullstack Software Engineer from Pune.
 - 🔭 Working on multiple backend and frontend projects using Python and Javascript.
 - 🌱 Learning design patterns in depth and Docker / Kubernetes in parallel.
 - 👀 I’m interested in Coding, Reading, Blogging and Travelling.